getcarina/getcarina.com/_tutorials/getting-started-on-carina.md

 This tutorial shows you how to get your first containerized application up and running on Carina in a minimal amount of time.

+No prior knowledge of containers or Docker is necessary.
+This tutorial works on Linux, Mac, and Windows.

 ### Sign up for Carina

 To run applications on Carina, get an account by following the [sign up process](https://mycluster.rackspacecloud.com/managed).